SOLIDWORKS PDM - Create Custom Columns in a Revision Table Driven by Workflow Transition Actions

 2. Right-click on Variables > Select New Variable > Fill out the variable information as seen below for DCO.

-New Variable Option in SOLIDWORKS PDM
+Edit DCO Variable in SOLIDWORKS PDM

 • We create the variable DCO with the above Custom Property because values for this Custom Property already exist in our parts and we would like them to reflect in the data cards.
 Additionally, the $PRPSHEET mapping seen above is to guarantee that, the DCO number of the part/assembly is reflected in their respective drawing’s data card.